What services does the DRS Office provide?

 How do I register?

-In order to register through the DRS office, a student must provide documentation to the DRS office, as well as fill out a registration form.
+In order to register through the DRS office, a student must provide documentation to the DRS office, as well as fill an online application at DRS Connect.

 What documentation do I need?